-

 Silver Suite

 Step onto your terrace and bask in the calm feeling of the ocean breeze.
 Dissolve into the comfort of your king-size bed.
 Prepare for the evening in the beautiful marble bathroom.
 The upper deck location gives the most spectacular of ocean views while the spacious living area allows for comfortable relaxing, where cozy nights in become veritable experiences in themselves.
-The two-bedroom configuration of this suite makes this the ideal option for families.
+This suite is also available in a two-bedroom configuration for an additional charge, making it an ideal option for families.
+Connecting suites are indicated on the deck plan with an arrow pointing to the two adjacent suites.

 One bedroom: 73 sq m including veranda (12 sq m)